smirik/SmirikTaggableBundle/README.rst

 ---------------------------------
-sfPropelORMTaggableBehaviorPlugin
+Propel\TaggableBehaviorBundle
 ---------------------------------

-A behavior and a widget for symfony 1.x and propel 1.6
+A behavior and a widget for symfony 2.x and propel 1.6